 This course is an introduction to the study of public opinion.
 The course explores the origins of public opinion (political socialization; socio-demographic, personality, and political influences; and the mass media).
 The course will also cover public opinion polls and survey research techniques.
 Finally, the course will study the impact of public opinion on policy makers and public policy.
-Prerequisites: POSC-100.
-(ATTR: ARTS)
+Prerequisites: POSC-100 or ATDV 110, or Juniors or above.
+(ATTR: ARTS, INRM)